 Mid-Career Fellowship Program

-The Mid-Career Fellowship Program is an agreement between Princeton and a number of New Jersey community colleges that enables faculty and administrators from participating colleges to undertake advanced study in related disciplines and participate in a specially designed program aimed at professional development.
-The program helps to avoid the “burnout” that often comes with heavy teaching loads and acts to revitalize community college faculty and administrators.
+The Mid-Career Fellowship Program is an agreement between Princeton and a number of New Jersey community college partners that enables faculty in the middle of their careers to undertake advanced study and participate in a specially designed program aimed at professional development.
+Fellows have a chance to take a break from heavy teaching loads and administrative responsibilities and to rekindle their scholarly and teaching lives through this program.

 The Mid-Career Fellowship Program allows chosen faculty from participating New Jersey community colleges to: